AdiIRC/apiv2/docs/tutorial/chapter5/README.md

 Anytime you edit the text of IEditbox its going ot reset the cursor to the starting position.
 So you'll need to fix that yourself.

-But how.
+How ?
 Well if you're aware of how .net textboxes work you probably already know.
 Cursor position is identical to SelectionStart.
 Selectionstart is very simply just an int corresponding to the index of the character the cursor is currently "behind".

 We can fix our problem by setting the cursor to the old location, minus the amount of characters we removed.